PaulioRandall/np90/README.md

 	// saved as the provided file.
 	amalgamate: null, // E.g. ./src/styles.css

+	// watch determines if P69 should reprocess everytime a P69 file changes
+	// during development.
+Must be set to true and not just truthy!
+	watch: process?.env?.NODE_ENV === 'development',

 	// List of accepted lang attibute values.
 	// import { defaultMimeTypes } from 'p90'
 	mimeTypes: [